yun-liu/RCF/README.md

 ### PyTorch version of RCF

-For the PyTorch implementation of RCF, please refer to this repository: [balajiselvaraj1601/RCF_Pytorch_Updated](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated).
+For the PyTorch implementation of RCF, please refer to this repository: [yun-liu/RCF-PyTorch](https://github.com/yun-liu/RCF-PyTorch) (a clean version of [balajiselvaraj1601/RCF_Pytorch_Updated](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated)).
 Thanks for Balaji's contribution!
 According to the [issue #134](https://github.com/yun-liu/RCF/issues/134), this PyTorch implementation can reproduce the accuracy of the Caffe version.

 ### Evaluation results

-Evaluation results for BSDS500 and NYUD datasets are available [here](http://mftp.mmcheng.net/liuyun/rcf/eval.tar).
+Evaluation results on the BSDS500 and NYUD datasets are available [here](http://mftp.mmcheng.net/liuyun/rcf/eval.tar).

 ### Precomputed results